| Introduction

 3. WHORL

-Whorl patterns occur in about 30% of all fingerprints and are defined by at least
+Whorl patterns occur in about 30% of all fingerprints and are defined

 one ridge that makes a complete circle.